 Managing Mitsubishi Heat Pumps In Very Cold Weather

 With below-freezing temperatures in our area, homeowners are asking what they can do to make sure they are getting the most from their heat pumps to keep their homes warm.

-Even cold air contains some heat and with Mitsubishi’s renewable heat pump technology, this heat can be captured even when temperatures fall well below ZERO.
-For homeowners who have made substantial energy improvements to their homes and installed heat pumps in locations intended to cover the whole home’s heating needs, your heat pump can keep working to keep you cozy and warm.
+Even cold air contains some heat and with Mitsubishi Electric’s renewable heat pump technology, this heat can be captured even when temperatures fall well below ZERO.
+For homeowners who have made substantial energy improvements to their homes and installed heat pumps in locations intended to cover the whole home’s heating needs, your heat pump can continue working to keep you cozy and warm.

 As winter marches on, we want to take this time to remind you of a few tips to get you through these chilly days.
 Please keep in mind these tips are intended for people operating a zero energy home without supplemental heating options.
 If you have a supplemental heat source, you may want to use that.

 Mitsubishi Heat Pump Tips

 Tip #1: Turn the heat pump temperature up.

 76 degrees F is not too warm!
 Remember, you are trying to heat the whole house from one location.
 You do have to overheat the room(s) with the heat pump in order to make enough heat for the rest of the house.
-The colder it is outside the bigger the temperature difference will be between the core of the house (with the heat pump) and the rooms (without the heat pumps).
+The colder it is outside, the bigger the temperature difference will be between the core of the house (with the heat pump) and the other rooms (without the heat pumps).

 Tip #2: Manually turn the fan speed to high.

-It is likely that the heat pump will never kick into high fan speed on its own – it’s just the way the programming is set.
+Most likely, the heat pump will not kick into high fan speed on its own – it’s just the way the programming is set.
 To get the maximum heat out of the heat pump, move maximum air through the heat pump head.
-It’s noisier so you may wish to only turn the fan speed up when you leave the room.
+This will be noisier so you may wish to only turn the fan speed up when you leave the room.